troyhacks/MoonLight/docs/moonbase/module/animations.md

 <img width="500" src="https://github.com/user-attachments/assets/6f76a2d6-fce1-4c72-9ade-ee5fbd056c88" />

-* Multiple Nodes can be defined (1)
+* Multiple Nodes can be created (1)
     * Each node can have properties (compare controls in WLED / StarLight)
     * Each node can run precompile code or Live scripts (with or without loop)
-    * Each node has a type
+    * Each node has a type:
         * Fixture definition: tell where each pixture is in a 1D/2D/3D physical coordinate space (based on StarLight)
         * Fixture mapping: change the fixture to a 1D/2D/3D virtual coordinate space
             * A fixture mapping is for a specific fixture dimension and effect dimension
             * e.g. if the fixture is a globe, you can map that to 2D using mercator projection mapping
             * if the fixture is 200x200 you can map it to 50x50
             * if the fixture is 2D, a 1D effect can be shown as a circle or a bar (as WLED expand1D)
-        * Effect: run an effect in (part of) the virtual coordinate space
+        * Effect: run an effect in a virtual coordinate space
             * or in the physical space if you want to run at highest performance, e.g. a random effect doesn't need to go through mappings ✅
         * Modifier: Mirror, rotate, etc, multiple projections allowed (projection in StarLight)
         * Driver show: show the result on Leds (using FastLED, hpwit drivers), ArtNet, DDP, ...
 * Future situation: Nodes and noodles (2)
     * Replace the nodes table (1) by a graphical view (2)
-* Mapping model (3)
+* MappingTable (3)
-    * Take the StarLight PhysMap as a start
     * Array of arrays.
-Outer array is virtual pixels, inner array is physical pixels
+Outer array is virtual pixels, inner array is physical pixels.
+    * Implemented efficiently using the StarLight PhysMap struct
     * e.g. [[],[0],[1,2],[3,4,5],[6,7,8,9]]
         * first virtual pixel is not mapped to a physical pixel
         * second virtual pixel is mapped to physical pixel 0
         * third virtual pixel is mapped to physical pixels 1 and 2
         * and so on
     * CRGB leds[NUM_LEDS] are physical pixels (as in FASTLED)
     * Virtual pixels can be 1D, 2D or 3D.
 Physical pixels also, in any combination
         * Using x + y * sizeX + z * sizeX * sizeY
+    * Each effect Node has it's own MappingTable and gets updated if fixture, mapping or dimensions change
+    * set/getPixelColor functions used in effects using the MappingTable
-    * Nodes manipulate the mapping model and/or interfere in the effects loop
+    * Nodes manipulate the MappingTable and/or interfere in the effects loop
 * Presets/playlist: change (part of) the nodes model

 ✅: Done